nats-io/nats-java-vertx-client/README.md

         .onFailure(err ->   System.out.println("Something went wrong " + err.getMessage()));
 ```

 This code publishes a message to a NATS subject and specifies a reply-to subject to use for any responses received in
 reply to the message.
 It also handles the asynchronous result of the operation using the Vert.x Future interface.

 The publish method takes three parameters: the subject to publish the message to, the reply-to subject to use for any
 responses, and the message data as a byte array.

-The onSuccess and onFailure methods are called on the Future object returned by the publish method, and are used to
+The `onSuccess` and `onFailure` methods are called on the `Future` object returned by the `publish` method, and are used to
 handle the asynchronous result of the operation.
 In this example, we're just printing a message to the console to
 indicate whether the operation succeeded or failed.

-If the operation succeeds, the onSuccess method is called with a Void parameter.
+If the operation succeeds, the `onSuccess` method is called with a Void parameter.
 In this case, we're just printing the
 message "Message published!" to the console.

-If the operation fails, the onFailure method is called with a Throwable parameter.
+If the operation fails, the `onFailure` method is called with a Throwable parameter.
 In this case, we're just printing
 a message to the console that includes the error message returned by the Throwable object.

-3) When a requests expects a reply, a response is provided.
-Under the covers as request/reply pair is the same as a
-        publish/subscribe only the library manages the subscription for you.
+3) When a request expects a reply, a response is provided.
+Under the covers as request/reply pair is the same as a publish/subscribe only the library manages the subscription for you.

 ```java